lee-zhg/segment-pdf-discovery/README.md

 # Discovery Collection Configuration

 You can split your Word, PDF, and HTML documents into segments based on HTML heading tags.
-Once split, each segment is a separate document that will be enriched and indexed separately.
+Once splitted, each segment is a separate document that will be stored, enriched and indexed separately.
 Since queries will return these segments as separate documents, document segmentation can be used to:

 * Perform aggregations on individual segments of a document.
 For example, your aggregation would count each time a segment mentions a specific entity, instead of only counting it once for the entire document.
 * Perform relevancy training on segments instead of documents, which will improve result reranking.

 The segments are created when the documents are converted to HTML (Word and PDF documents are converted to HTML before they are converted to JSON).
-Documents can be split based on the following HTML tags: h1 h2 h3 h4 h5 and h6.
+Documents can be splitted based on the following HTML tags: h1 h2 h3 h4 h5 and h6.

 Considerations:

-* Segmentation isenabled only via the API in the conversions section when the code pattern is written.
+* Segmentation is enabled only via the API in the conversions section when the code pattern is written.

 ```
 {